-Here’s what you’ll need to create your own wanderlust experience:
+Here’s what you’ll need so you can create your own wanderlust beanie:

 225 yards of Lion Brand Heartland yarn in “Joshua Tree”